 Henry Charles Albert David, commonly known as Prince Harry, was born on 15 September 1984.
 The younger son of Prince Charles, he is sixth in line to the throne.

-Like his older brother William, Harry benefited from his Diana Princess of Wales’s insistence that her sons should live as normal a life as possible.
+Like his older brother William, Harry benefited from his mother, Diana Princess of Wales’s, insistence that her sons should live as normal a life as possible.
 Despite his parents’ estrangement, Harry enjoyed accompanying his mother on a range of trips – from visits to AIDS hospices to excursions to Disneyland.
 Harry’s parents first took him on a royal tour, to Italy, in 1985, and he travelled extensively with his parents before their divorce.

 When his mother died in a car crash in 1997, Harry accompanied his father, brother, grandfather, and uncle –Earl Spencer – as they walked behind her funeral cortege.

 Harry attended Eton and gained A-Levels in art and geography.
 He excelled in sports, developing his passion for polo and rugby union.